thewebdev/opera-extension-icr/README.md

 ICR allows you to simultaneously view the exchange rates of up to 5 currency pair, in a single Speed Dial.

 2. **Know the Currency State**
-ICR visually indicates the strength or weakness of the currency, since the last update, by displaying it in green (stronger) or red (weaker) colour.
+Instant Currency Rates visually indicates the strength or weakness of the currency, since its last update, by displaying it in green (stronger) or red (weaker) colour.

-3. **Currency Converter**
+3. **Convert between Currencies**
 Use the currency converter to compare the conversion rate between multiple currencies simultaneously.

 4. **Choose from 150+ Currencies**